 Our ceramics are made by local artists - ordinary people from the Midlands of KwaZulu-Natal, who are given training, materials, a studio and a guaranteed market for their work, under the guidance of our founder, Fée Halsted.

 Mthulisi Ncube is a Matablele fom Zimbabwe, as is Fée Halsted.

 He was introduced to Ardmore by school-mate, Mandla Ngwenya, and joined his friends in August 2013.

-Mthulisi is a bright, talented young man.
+Mthulisi is a bright, well-mannered, talented young man.
 He completed high school in Bulawayo at Entumbane in 2000, and the following year attended Mzilikazi Art Centre.

 In 2003 he worked at Nivek Africa as an artist, before heading south to seek his fortune.